ECCOv4 access via NASA’s OPeNDAP in the Cloud.#

 Before creating the aggregated dataset, we know we are interested in:

-• Surface data (a single element k=0, where k is the dimension).
+• Surface data (a single element k=0, where k is the dimension along the vertical axis).

 • Tiles 2, 6, and 10, cover the North Atlantic Ocean (see depth plots below).